typpo/blog/source/_posts/2014-04-15-mint-is-misleading-users-about-heartbleed.markdown

 categories:
 ---

+*Update April 15, 2014: Mint followed up and made a clear statement that the site has never uesd a version of OpenSSL vulnerable to Heartbleed.
+This is great news.
+Hopefully in the future Mint will move quickly and definitively to address security concerns.*

 [Mint.com](http://mint.com) is a popular personal finance site used by over 10 million people.
 Users enter bank logins and Mint aggregates everything so you can see your financials in one place.

 When I heard about the [Heartbleed](http://heartbleed.com) vulnerability, I immediately thought of Mint.
 They have all my financial logins and sensitive information.
 All my bank information is potentially compromised.